 - The Indian Medical Council (Amendment) Second Ordinance, 2019 was promulgated on February 21, 2019.
 The Ordinance amends the Indian Medical Council Act, 1956 which sets up the Medical Council of India (MCI) which regulates medical education and practice.
-Note that, two similar Ordinance had been promulgated in September 2018 and January 2019.
-This Ordinance is effective from the date of the first Ordinance, i.e., September 26, 2018.
+Note that, two similar Ordinances were promulgated in September 2018 and January 2019.
+Provisions of this Ordinance are effective from the date of the first Ordinance, i.e., September 26, 2018.

 - The Act provides for the Board of Governors to consist of up to seven members including persons of eminence in medical education, appointed by the central government.
 The Ordinance amends this provision to increase the strength of the Board from seven members to 12 members.
 Further, it allows for persons with proven administrative capacity an experience to be selected in the Board.
 The Ordinance provides for the Board of Governors to be assisted by a Secretary General appointed by the central government.

 DISCLAIMER: This document is being furnished to you for your information.
 You may choose to reproduce or redistribute this report for non-commercial purposes in part or in full to any other person with due acknowledgement of PRS Legislative Research (“PRS”).
 The opinions expressed herein are entirely those of the author(s).
 PRS makes every effort to use reliable and comprehensive information, but PRS does not represent that the contents of the report are accurate or complete.
 PRS is an independent, not-for-profit group.
 This document has been prepared without regard to the objectives or opinions of those who may receive it.